 Many hunters rarely change their equipment.
 True to the motto: “never change a winning team.”
 After all, it’s still working perfectly and you’ve never had any problems with it.
 It’s served you well so far!

 However, it’s important to test your rifle, ammunition, and optics combination before you go hunting.
 At the end of the season, there is a tendency to put everything away in the firearm locker and take it out far less frequently during the closed season.
 Even if everything is working perfectly from a technical perspective, it’s essential to check your firearm before buck hunting and carry out some test shots.

 In many cases, you’ll notice that the target optics could do with another thorough cleaning, possibly because the heavy rain on the last driven hunt of the previous season has left its marks.
 Or you might need to fix a change in the impact point caused by the new ammunition pack.
 Even if it turns out that everything is working perfectly, diligent checks ensure you’re on the safe side and able to fulfill your responsibility toward the animals.

 Influenced by his father who has also been his hunting mentor, Maximilian Busenius (alias The.Passionist) has been drawn to hunting for as long as he can remember.
-As he has always been very interested in the forest and its wildlife, he is now studying Forest Sciences and Forest Ecology to turn his passion into a profession.
+As he has always been very interested in the forest and its wildlife, he studied Forest Sciences and Forest Ecology to turn his passion into a profession.
 As a keen dog handler, it is working with dogs that gives him the greatest pleasure when hunting.
 To bring hunting closer to others, he shares his hunting experiences on YouTube and Instagram.